hauva69/pgn4web/chrome-extension/README.txt

 about.html, help.html, manifest.json: help page
-verify the naming convention ("help") and the manifest syntax for the upcoming "help" page and update manifest.json, about.html and help.html if needed. http://crbug.com/29849
+verify the naming convention ("help") and the manifest syntax for the upcoming "help" page and update manifest.json, about.html and help.html as needed. http://crbug.com/29849

 about.html, background.html: context menu icons and filename